readthedocs/website/content/posts/10-year-anniversary.md

 image: /images/10-year.jpg
 image_credit: Photo by <a href="https://unsplash.com/@adigold1?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Adi Goldstein</a> on <a href="https://unsplash.com/photos/selective-focus-photography-of-assorted-color-balloons-Hli3R6LKibo?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

-Read the Docs was started at a [48-hour sprint in 2010](https://www.ericholscher.com/blog/2010/aug/16/announcing-read-docs/), and grew to become a large part of the documentation ecosystem within a few years.
+Read the Docs was started at a [48-hour sprint in 2010](https://www.ericholscher.com/blog/2010/aug/16/announcing-read-docs/), and grew to become a large part of the Python documentation ecosystem within a few years.
 Based on that success and the stressed that come with it, we [created a company](https://www.ericholscher.com/blog/2014/oct/24/announcing-read-the-docs-for-business/) to focus on sustainability in 2014.
 So we've been working on Read the Docs as a project for 14 years, and a company for 10 years.
 This post will reflect on the last 10 years of trying to make open source sustainable.